ShuttleBrowser/Shuttle/README.md

 ### Storage

-Shuttle store all informations of websites you use in a json file.
+Shuttle stores informations about your current bookmarks in a JSON file:

 ```json
 {